prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/02_Locations/Island of Sedna.md

+---
 type: location
+id: bb:location:island-of-sedna
 name: Island of Sedna
-parent_location: Mother of Mists
+parent_location: bb:archipelago:mother-of-mists
 location_type: island
 population: unknown
 government: none
 maps_available: true
 map_files: [IMG_2090.jpg]
-tags: [Island, LandFeatures, Legends, Forbidden, Jungle, Sedna]
+tags: [island, forbidden, jungle, sedna, mist, ruin]
 ---

-# Island of Sedna

-## Overview
+# Overview
 The Island of Sedna is the cursed, mist-shrouded heart of the Mother of Mists archipelago.
 Said to be the domain of the forgotten goddess Sedna, it is wrapped in legends of blood, betrayal, and the sea.
-Treacherous reefs and thick fog protect it from outsiders, and the river that bisects the island is regarded as the last boundary of sanity before plunging into the wilderness.
-Only the bold or the mad venture west.

-## Geography

-### The River
-- **Name**: Black Brine River
-- **Origin**: Formed where the freshwater Black River from the western jungles meets the saltwater Brine River
-- **Significance**: Acts as a spiritual and cultural barrier between civilized East Sedna and the Forbidden West

-### Key Regions
-- **East Sedna**: Populated and cultivated; home to the city of Black Brine, fishing coves, and highlands
-- **West Sedna**: Unexplored jungle, ruins, volcanic peaks, sacred shrines; considered cursed
-- **Misty Shores**: Reef-choked coasts wrapped in eternal fog; inaccessible without magical or expert navigation
-- **Volcanic Peak**: Possibly dormant; rumored to hold fire spirits, treasure hoards, and ancient power
-- **Eastern Highlands**: Storm-battered cliffs and sparse settlements of hermits and cultists
-- **Southern Trade Post**: A hidden marketplace used by pirates and smugglers
-- **Shrouded Grotto**: A secretive cave network tied to Sedna’s power, hidden beneath cliffs or mountains

-## Notable Features

-### Forbidden West
-- Shrines to Sedna carved into cliff faces or swallowed by jungle
-- Lost expeditions, never returned
-- Voices in the mist lure travelers deeper
-- The land itself resists intrusion

-### Jungle Ruins
-- Stone temples and altars covered in moss and vines
-- Signs of a vanished civilization
-- Rumored to contain cursed relics and undead guardians

-### Eternal Mist
-- Possibly a magical defense or divine curse
-- Said to be tied to Sedna's dominion and a relic lost to time

-### Ghost Ships
-- Appear without warning, crewed by the lost and damned
-- Said to hunt trespassers on Sedna’s waters

-## Culture & Lore

-- The river is more than water—it is a boundary, a warning
-- Black Brine citizens do not venture west of the river
-- Children are told stories of Sedna’s wrath and the shrines in the jungle
-- Sedna’s name is spoken in reverence and fear

-## Adventure Hooks

-- A captain has gone missing west of the river—his ship returned without a crew
-- A map leading to an unplundered ruin appears on the black market
-- The mist is receding—something is coming
-- A cult claims to hear Sedna’s voice calling them inland

-## Secrets & Hidden Information (DM Only)

-- The mist originates from an ancient blood-sealed relic beneath the volcanic peak
-- Sedna’s shrines serve as portals or focal points for her magic
-- The Lost Keepers were Sedna’s original worshippers—now transformed into jungle-dwelling horrors
-- The Shrouded Grotto is a gateway to another plane—one of sea, shadow, and memory

-## Connected Locations

-- **Black Brine**: Pirate city on the east coast
-- **Mother of Mists**: Archipelago where Sedna resides
-- **Chult**: Mainland continent across the sea

-## Maps

-- IMG_2090.jpg – full island map
+Treacherous reefs and eternal fog conceal it, and the river that bisects the island is regarded as the last boundary of sanity before plunging into the wilderness.

+# Geography
+- **Black Brine River**: Where the freshwater Black River from the west meets the Brine River from the east; serves as a spiritual and cultural boundary.
+- **East Sedna**: Populated and cultivated; home to Black Brine city, fishing coves, and highlands.
+- **West Sedna**: Forbidden jungle, ruins, shrines, volcanic peaks; cursed and unexplored.
+- **Misty Shores**: Reef-choked coasts in eternal fog, nearly impassable without magical guidance.
+- **Volcanic Peak**: Dormant but rumored to hold fire spirits, relics, and treasure.
+- **Eastern Highlands**: Sparse settlements of hermits and cultists on storm-battered cliffs.
+- **Southern Trade Post**: Hidden pirate and smuggler market.
+- **Shrouded Grotto**: Secret cave network bound to Sedna’s magic.

+# Notable Features
+- **Forbidden West**: Sedna’s shrines, lost expeditions, and voices in the mist; the land resists intrusion.
+- **Jungle Ruins**: Moss-covered temples and altars of a vanished people, cursed relics, and undead guardians.
+- **Eternal Mist**: Divine curse or magical ward tied to Sedna’s dominion.
+- **Ghost Ships**: Crewless vessels that appear without warning, hunting intruders.

+# Culture & Lore
+- The river is a sacred boundary; no one from Black Brine ventures west.
+- Children grow up on stories of Sedna’s wrath and jungle shrines.
+- Sedna’s name is spoken in both reverence and fear.

+# Adventure Hooks
+- A captain vanished west of the river; his ship returned empty.
+- A map to an untouched ruin surfaces on the black market.
+- The mist begins to recede, heralding change.
+- A cult claims Sedna’s voice calls them inland.

+# Secrets (DM Only)
+- The mist comes from a blood-sealed relic beneath the volcanic peak.
+- Sedna’s shrines are portals or foci for her power.
+- The Lost Keepers, once Sedna’s priests, are now jungle horrors.
+- The Shrouded Grotto is a planar gateway to sea, shadow, and memory.

+# Connected Locations
+- **bb:city:black-brine** – Pirate stronghold of East Sedna.
+- **bb:archipelago:mother-of-mists** – The wider archipelago.
+- **bb:region:chult** – Mainland continent across the sea.

+# Maps
+- `IMG_2090.jpg` – full island map